Household Hazardous Waste Facility

 - Explosives or highly reactive materials since these may be dangerous!
 Always call first for safety instructions.
 DO

 NOT bring these materials without prior authorization!
 These dangerous items include, but are not limited to the following:

 - picric acid

 - calcium carbide

 - benzoyl peroxide

-- As of 2018, E-waste and/or used consumer electronic waste is not accepted at one-day hazardous waste disposal events.
-Call 973-829-8006 to discuss recycling options.
+- E-waste and/or used consumer electronic waste is not accepted at one-day hazardous waste disposal events.

 - Dried, hard, solid latex paint or empty paint cans; these are accepted for disposal at the transfer stations with other non-hazardous solid waste.
 Residents should remove the lids from these dried-out cans and dispose of both types into their household garbage.